 Battambang: Visit Battambang to see a beautiful countryside, get more local experiences, and explore an unspoilt French colonial architecture.
 The town’s few ancient temples and a bamboo train are the only couple of tourist attractions.
 Though at the moment, Battambang falls right outside the popular tourist trail of the country, it won’t be long when the town’s rapid growing popularity will have its fate following that of Siem Reap and Phnom Penh.

 Phnom Penh: As the capital city, Phnom Penh is where you will find the Wild West atmosphere and the solution to most of your problems in the country.
 Many tourists find Phnom Penh similar to Bangkok, except for that the traffic here does not drive you mental, and the city is comparatively raw and much unorganised.
 Other than a few historic sights and museums, come here for an alluring café culture, bustling bars and world-class food scene.
+Where To Stay In Phnom Penh?
+From my experience, I can recommend a backpacker hostel called Same Same Backpacker, which is located inside the heart of the city and only about 600 meter from the Royal Palace.

 The Killing Fields & Tuol Sleng Genocide Museum: Located about 8 and 4 kilometres respectively, from the city centre, in Phnom Penh, they are the two dark sites, where the hell broke loose in the country a few decades ago.
 Although a visit to both the places may not be the most cheerful way to spend a day in the city, it makes for a learning experience, and a testament to the dangers of uncontrolled power.